Use case · RDPRM for closing

-Real-estate closings: from RDPRM to minute book without retyping a line
+RDPRM for closings: from PDF to minute book without retyping a line

-For a Quebec residential or commercial closing, the notary must confirm the chain of title, discharge the seller's hypothecs, publish the new hypothec, and attach every verification to the minute book.
+For a Quebec residential or commercial closing, the RDPRM portion requires confirming the seller's hypothecs, identifying expected discharges, and attaching every verification to the minute book.
 Tablix eliminates the two hours of manual data entry your assistants spend transposing the RDPRM into the office's template.

-A standard sale requires: RDPRM extract on the natural-person seller and on their spouse if the property is the family residence, REQ extract if the seller is corporate, confirmation of expected discharges, and verification of active prior notices or seizures.
+A standard sale requires on the RDPRM side: an extract on the natural-person seller and on their spouse if the property is the family residence, an extract on the corporate entity if the seller is a company, confirmation of expected discharges, and verification of active prior notices or seizures.
 Every document must be transposed into the minute book before signing — typically in the afternoon, for a same-day closing.

 The closing workflow with Tablix